Skip to content

 Adding Tags

 The tag system is one of Speakr's most powerful organizational features.
+Expand the Options group to see the tag picker.
 Tags appear as colored pills that you can select to categorize your recording.
 You can apply multiple tags to a single recording, making it easy to cross-reference content across different categories.

 Tag Selection and Stacking